duskfirst/accord/README.md

     Your confirmation code is <span class='font-size: 3rem'><b>{{ .Token }}</b></span>
     ```

 > **NOTE:** It is important that you have `{{ .Token }}` in the email body or the user will not receive the OTP.
 The built-in email service has a rate limit of [3 per hour](https://supabase.com/docs/guides/platform/going-into-prod#auth-rate-limits).
-Setup a custom SMTP server if you are planning on having a large number of users.
+Setup a custom SMTP server if you are planning on having a large number of users under `Project Settings > Configuration > Authentication > SMTP Settings`

 #### Tables